inmation/WebStudio-docs/webstudio/widgets/table/README.md

 Conditional styling, which needs to be applied to all cells in a row, can be defined within `rules` in the `options` of the model.
 Cell / column based styling can be defined in within a `schema` element.

 A row based rule needs to contain a `name` field to point to the right data field in the row.
-The `range` element can be used to define a numeric range by using the fields `from` and `to`.
+The `range` element can be used to define a numeric or date range by using the fields `from` and `to`.
 The value defined in the `to` field is excluded from the range.
 It is also possible to define only the `from` value to match all values greater than or equal to the value defined in the `from` field.
 To match all values less than a certain value, only the `to` field can be defined.

 The styles of all matching rules will be applied to all cells in the row.